-YBhg Tan Sri Lee Kim Tiong @ Lee Kim Yew is the father of Ms Lee Cheng Wen, the Deputy Chairman of CHHB, and Mr Lee Thai Young Matahari, an Executive Director of CHHB.
-YBhg Tan Sri Lee Kim Tiong @ Lee Kim Yew also is the father in law of Datuk Lim Chih Li @ Lin Zhili, the Managing Director of CHHB.
+YBhg Tan Sri Lee Kim Tiong @ Lee Kim Yew also is the father in law of Datuk Jared Lim Chih Li @ Lin Zhili, the Managing Director of CHHB.

 In view of his direct interest in CHHB as well as substantial shareholdings in Country Heights Venture Sdn Bhd and Country Heights International Sdn Bhd, he is deemed interested in certain related party transactions of a revenue or trading nature which are necessary for the day-to-day operations of the Group.